connectedbydata/connectedbydata.org/ai-in-education/index.md

 ### Where can I find out more about UK government policy and policy-making on Generative AI in Education?

-Education is a devolved issue across the United Kingdom You can find current [policy on Generative AI in Education for England on Gov.UK here](https://www.gov.uk/government/collections/using-technology-in-education#artificial-intelligence).
+Education is a devolved issue across the United Kingdom.
+You can find current [policy on generative AI in Education for England on Gov.UK here](https://www.gov.uk/government/collections/using-technology-in-education#artificial-intelligence).

 The UK Department for Education have also published online materials to support staff in schools and colleges in England to use AI safely and effectively, you can find [these resources on Gov.UK here](https://www.gov.uk/government/collections/using-ai-in-education-settings-support-materials).